supabase/pg_graphql/docs/functions.md

 The following functions are not supported:

-* Functions that return a record type.
+* Functions that accept or return a record type.
 * Overloaded functions.
 * Functions with a nameless argument.
+* Functions with a default argument.
 * Variadic functions.